AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module8/data-science-workspace-popularity-based-recommendations.md

 ### 8.2 Model Authoring and Operationalization

-In exercise 1 you created the training data required to power your Machine Learning model.
+In 1 you created the training data required to power your Machine Learning model.
 In this lesson you'll learn how you can use this data and author a machine learning model.
 In the real world, creating a dataset and a machine learning model will be an iterative process.

 Go to [8.2 Model Authoring and Operationalization](./ex2.md)